geoffreyporto/resume/README.md

   * Build relationships with customers and non-customers to garner feedback for the development of product offerings.

-  * Research, experiments and code TensorFlow/Python/Spark Algorithms \(AI\) and Blockchain Hyperledger's Chaincode.
+  * Research, experiments, proof of concept and coding TensorFlow/Python/Spark Algorithms \(AI\) and Blockchain Hyperledger's Chaincode.

 * **Leader Software Architect for Innovation Labs at Naranya.com \(2013-2016\)**